Genome editing: CRISPR

 CRISPRs (Clustered Regularly Interspaced Short Palindromic Repeats) are genetic elements that bacteria use as a kind of acquired immunity to protect against viruses.
 They consist of short sequences that originate from viral genomes and have been incorporated into the bacterial genome.
 Cas (CRISPR associated proteins) process these sequences and cut matching viral DNA sequences.
 By introducing plasmids containing Cas genes and specifically constructed CRISPRs into eukaryotic cells, the eukaryotic genome can be cut at any desired position.

-Editing by nucleobase modification (Base editing)
+Large genomic insertions

+Larger modifications used to be inefficient and error-prone but recent developments allow fairly reliable larger modifications.
+For instance, the quadruple pegRNA strategy (QuadPE) allowed researchers to stably insert large DNA fragments into human cells ranging from 1.6 to 26 kb at an efficiency of about 40%.

+Base editing

-One of the earliest methods of efficiently editing nucleic acids employs nucleobase modifying enzymes directed by nucleic acid guide sequences was first described in the 1990s and has seen resurgence more recently.
-This method has the advantage that it does not require breaking the genomic DNA strands, and thus avoids the random insertion and deletions associated with DNA strand breakage.
-It is only appropriate for precise editing requiring single nucleotide changes and has found to be highly efficient for this type of editing.
+Base editing is one of the earliest and most efficient methods of genome editing.
+Although it is only appropriate for precise editing of single nucleotide bases, it is more reliable than inserting or removing nucleotide sequences, as it does not require breaking and recombining the genomic DNA strands.
+Thus, it avoids the random insertions and deletions associated with these procedures.

+It employs nucleobase modifying enzymes directed by nucleic acid guide sequences.
+It was first described in the 1990s, but it has seen a resurgence more recently.

 ARCUT

-ARCUT stands for artificial restriction DNA cutter, it is a technique developed by Komiyama.
+ARCUT stands for artificial restriction DNA cutter, it is a technique developed by Makoto Komiyama.
 This method uses pseudo-complementary peptide nucleic acid (pcPNA), for identifying cleavage site within the chromosome.
 Once pcPNA specifies the site, excision is carried out by cerium (CE) and EDTA (chemical mixture), which performs the splicing function.